If you haven’t tried cuttlefish stew before, this is the perfect recipe to start with. Very easy and simple, yet really delicious!

 - salt and pepper to taste

-- On high heat, saute onion for 1 minute or until translucent.
+On high heat, saute the onion with the olive oil for 1 minute or until translucent.

 Add the cuttlefish, bay leaf and stir.
 They will water out.
 Wait until all of the water is evaporated, and add one cup of wine.